zextras/tech-doc/source/_includes/multiserver_install.rst

 Install packages
 ----------------

 On each node, different packages should be installed.

-The ``service-discover-server`` package must be installed on one node only, while on the other nodes only the agent is needed.
+.. note:: The ``service-discover-server`` package must be installed on one node only, while on the other nodes only the agent is needed.